This page is part of CHEM Trust’s Hormone Disrupting Chemicals FAQ – Full list of questions here

-We now know that EDCs include certain pesticides, as well as some industrial chemicals used in a variety of consumer products.
+We now know that EDCs include certain pesticides and biocides, as well as some industrial chemicals used in a variety of consumer products.
 Humans are exposed to EDCs via consumer products such as flame retardants in soft furnishings and electrical products, plastics in the lining of food cans, PVC flooring and many cosmetics.
+Exposure also takes place via residues in food and traces of pollutants in drinking water.
 We are exposed to several EDCs at any one time and there is now research that indicates that these exposures can ‘add up’ leading to combined exposure effects.

 This page is part of CHEM Trust’s Hormone Disrupting Chemicals FAQ – Full list of questions here.

 The next question is “Is hormone disruption a new issue?“.